In This Guide

 | Domestic Helper | Can bring one helper |

-| Flexibility | Can change employer |
+| Flexibility | Employer-specific (but easier to transfer) |

 Benefits: